Lyaaaaaaaaaaaaaaa/Logs_Filter_2/README.md

 clipboard.
 - **Saved preferences** - You can change the size, style or color of the font and more.
+- **Drag and drop** - Don't waste time!
+Drag your log file directly into the software.

 ## Why is this project useful?